emrec93/mostly-ai-challenge/README.md

 npm run report
 ```

-Alternatively, you can also view a trace of the test execution if the test failed to get a snapshot of the DOM at the time of failure:
+Alternatively, you can also view a trace of the test execution, IF THE TEST FAILED, to get a snapshot of the DOM at the time of failure:

 ```
 npm run trace